 Neck Injuries, Spinal Injuries, and Car Accidents

 Cervical spinal cord injuries are those that impact the neck area of the spine.
 The seven vertebrae in the neck connect the head to the body but are the smallest of all the vertebral bones.
-This means the chances of suffering a cervical spinal cord injury is higher amongst all spinal injuries.
+This means the chances of suffering a cervical spinal cord injury is higher among all other spinal injuries.
 Car accidents account for almost half of all neck injuries.